 - SUSE Linux Enterprise

 - Alibaba Cloud Linux

 - Create a Linux instance.
 For more information, see Create an instance by using the provided wizard.When you create the instance, enter user data in the User Data field of the Advanced (based on instance RAM roles or cloud-init) section.
 If your user data is already Base64-encoded, select Enter Based64 Encoded Information.

 - After the instance is started, connect to the instance.
 For more information, see

-When the instance is in the Running state, the system will run the user data by using the root permission.
-Then the system will run the initialization scripts in the
+When the instance is in the Running state, the system runs the user data by using the root permission.
+Then the system runs the initialization scripts in the